elastic/apm-pipeline-library/vars/README.md

 * *credentialsId*: the credentials to access to the repository.
 * *branch*: the branch to checkout from the repo.
 * *reference*: Repository to be used as reference repository.
 * *githubNotifyFirstTimeContributor*: Whether to notify the status if first time contributor.
+Default: false

 ## gitCreateTag
 Create a git TAG named ${BUILD_TAG} and push it to the git repo.